Tacuma/Bison-Processor/README.md

 ####ISA Architecture is included in lab1_2001.doc

-Program 2 is a simulation of a program with a stack based CPU.
+This program is a Simulation of a Stack-based CPU with a mini Kernel for running batch programs written in the Stack-based ISA.
 The program reads in a series of .exe files from a batch file where the instructions are read and executed.
 The program is divided into 5 main classes.
 'CPU.java', 'Instruction.java', 'Kernel.java', 'Memory.java', and 'Simulation.java'.
 #####Program Execution